October 28th 2020

 Doctor Sophie Shotter talks us through her product picks to stop maskne in its tracks

-2020 has brought many unwelcome things into our lives and one that we really wish didn't exist is maskne, which Dr Sophie Shotter of the Illuminate Skincare Clinic in Kent describes as: "Breakouts caused by wearing a face mask.
+The pandemic brought many unwelcome things into our lives and one that we really wish didn't exist is maskne, which Dr Sophie Shotter of the Illuminate Skincare Clinic in Kent describes as: "Breakouts caused by wearing a face mask.
 There are different causes; spots along the line where the mask is sitting are called acne mechanical and are caused by the friction of the mask.

 "Spots underneath the mask are caused by the bacteria in our warm moist breath being trapped against the skin.
 If we continue to wear makeup or rich skincare products that block our pores we create a perfect breeding ground for bacteria, so the area around the mask gets spots when you might not normally get them there."